“God will never give you more than you can handle.”

 Have you ever said that phrase to someone, maybe even said it to yourself, or had someone say it to you?
 My guess is that if you have ever traveled through a deep valley, your answer is “yes”.
 It’s one of the most well-intentioned, yet harmful statements that can be said to someone experiencing chronic pain, because it implies that we should be able to deal with whatever comes our way.

 The Bible actually contradicts this notion that we are equipped to handle every difficult thing that enters into our lives; at least by ourselves, that is.
-(See 2 Corinthians 12:9-10; Phil.
-1: 19-20; 2 Corinthians 3:4; and Isaiah 40:29.)
+(See 2 Corinthians 12:9-10; Philippians 1: 19-20; 2 Corinthians 3:4; and Isaiah 40:29.)

 Summer vacation just started in our home and I’ve been mulling over ways to make this summer intentional for my daughter Promise.
 I want her to have fun, but I also know she is capable of growth and maturity and it’s my job as her mom to help cultivate that in her.
 She is eager to learn new skills and is excited to do chores (here’s hoping that lasts…).
 So I’ve made a list of things to teach her and tasks that I always want to get done, but never seem to have the time for.